Showing posts with label teachers pay. Show all posts

 Teaching Credential Programs | Online Teaching Credential | Online Teaching Credential Programs | Special Education Credential Programs | Online Credential Programs | Commission On Teacher Credentialing | Teaching Credential Requirements | Substitute Teaching Credential | Teaching Credentials California | Teaching Credentials South Carolina | California Teachers Credentials

-It (the online payslip) was launched recently (27th June 2019) by the new Education Minister in Port Moresby.
+The Papua New Guinea Education Department initiated a web-based app called the MyPaySlip Application to facilitate teachers' access to their payslips online.
+It (the online payslip) was launched on 27th June 2019 in Port Moresby.
 The application is also available as a mobile app on Google Play.

 Teachers pay slip education mypayslip.education.gov.pg download